 - Drafting grounds of multiple judicial reviews, including in a Housing Act 1996 claim, illegality by a local authority in respect of the statutory assessment of the needs of disabled children

 - Advice to a number of NHS Trusts and Healthcare Authorities on GDPR law

 - Advice to Local Authorities on Equalities Impact Assessments

 - Drafting grounds and appearing as a junior in an Upper Tribunal case

-- Providing support on Karanja, R (On the Application Of) v University of the West of Scotland EWHC 1520 (Admin)
+- Drafting in Karanja, R (On the Application Of) v University of the West of Scotland EWHC 1520 (Admin)